 The biggest risks to wooden objects is water and relative humidity.
 Woodwork can get wet from condensation so it is best not to place them near windows, walls, where there is any damp surface, or in cupboards.

 If there is fungi present on the object, perhaps due to contact with water, warm temperatures will accelerate this growth.
-High moisture and warm temperatures also tend to be a problem for wooden objects as it can attract insects.
-It is therefore advisable to keep objects away from open heat sources, such as fires and radiators, or warmer rooms such as bathrooms and kitchens.
+High moisture mixed with warm temperatures also tend to be a problem for wooden objects as it can attract insects and mould.

 As with paintings, light coloured wood becomes darker, and darker wood tends to lighten, if exposed to UV light.
 The object will benefit from being placed in a light room with no direct sunlight in its path.